FAQ

 How is this different from a dating app?

-We don't want to replace the process of meeting people, just help you find some you wouldn't otherwise.
-HCP works alongside real, in-person events that already exist.
+One tool we're trying to build works alongside real, in-person events that already exist.
 The tech layer is just there to help people find the right connections within a community, especially the ones they haven't bumped into yet.

 Is it free?